IN THE MOUNTAINS OF FIRE

 Nishka laughs, saying, “If they bother to marry at all!”
 That’s the first laugh I’ve heard from her since Dosh died.
 I’ve missed the hearty sound of it, but now it has an edge that it didn’t used to.

 “That’s true,” Hekut says with a grin.
 “They sport with passing guests to get their children.
-Sometimes they’ll persuade someone to stay and marry, but mostly of them are bastards and proud of it.”
+Sometimes they’ll persuade someone to stay and marry, but most of them are bastards and proud of it.”
 He sounds rather admiring, himself.

 (We enter the main building, going down empty corridors, listening to the ghosts of voices behind closed doors.
 The next period has begun, and all the good boys sit at their lessons.
 Most of the bad boys, too.